LDonn32/pands-weekly-tasks/README.md

 Author: Laura Donnelly

-This ReadMe file will give a description for the the assigned weekly tasks and additional information and insights for the 2025 Programming and Scripting Module.
+This ReadMe file will give a description for the the assigned weekly tasks, show how to run the programs, state what technologies and libraries were used, present additional information and insights for the 2025 Programming and Scripting Module.

 # Technologies